bubroz/privacy-scanner/README.md

 # Privacy Scanner

 A Python-based tool that helps users identify which of their installed Android applications are potentially selling their data, based on the Gravy Analytics leaked dataset.
-The tool scans installed apps and provides risk assessments based on data collection frequency.
+The tool scans installed apps and provides a basic risk assessment based on SDKs installed on your device.

 ## Features